-- 1.1 A lot certificate is needed only for trading in unprocessed soya beans, though not for trading in processed soya products or compound feed. - 1.2 The following operations shall be in possession of Europe Soya lot certificates for trading in unprocessed Europe Soya soya beans: - soya bean farmers (producers) acting as primary collectors by selling Europe Soya soya beans directly to a trader (as defined in Requirements R 02, paragraph 10.2); - agricultural collectors / primary collectors (as defined in Requirements R 02); - traders (as defined in Requirements R 03); and - primary processors (as defined in Requirements R 04).
+- 2.1 A lot certificate is needed only for trading in unprocessed soya beans. - 2.2 The following operations shall be in possession of Europe Soya lot certificates for trading in unprocessed Europe Soya soya beans: - soya bean farmers (producers) acting as primary collectors by selling Europe Soya soya beans directly to a trader (as defined in Requirements R 02, paragraph 10.2); - agricultural collectors / primary collectors (as defined in Requirements R 02); - traders (as defined in Requirements R 03); and - primary processors (as defined in Requirements R 04).